NetEd/spring-matters/README.md

 # spring-matters
-mvn clean package exec:java -P YaanaGateway
+This is an application for prototyping spring integration and testing features of the framework. mvn clean package exec:java -P GatewayDriver